Gangmasters and Labour Abuse Authority: Enforcement

-In England and Wales, the GLAA uses the Modern Slavery Act 2015 to investigate forced or compulsory labour and human trafficking offences.
+In England and Wales, the GLAA used the Modern Slavery Act 2015 to investigate forced or compulsory labour and human trafficking offences.

-The Immigration Act 2016 also introduced Labour Market Enforcement Undertakings (LMEUs) and Labour Market Enforcement Orders (LMEOs) which can be used as an alternative or additional sanction for breaches of labour market legislation.
+The Immigration Act 2016 also introduced Labour Market Enforcement Undertakings (LMEUs) and Labour Market Enforcement Orders (LMEOs) which could be used as an alternative or additional sanction for breaches of labour market legislation.
 The first LMEO in the UK was issued following a GLAA investigation into a couple from Leicester who illegally supplied workers to food factories in the city.

 Regulation

-The GLAA operates a licensing scheme regulating businesses who provide workers to the fresh produce supply chain, to make sure they meet the employment standards required by law.
+The GLAA operated a licensing scheme regulating businesses who provide workers to the fresh produce supply chain, to make sure they meet the employment standards required by law.

-Labour providers are assessed by GLAA compliance officers to check they are meeting the authority's licensing standards which cover health and safety, accommodation, pay, transport and training.
+Labour providers were assessed by GLAA compliance officers to check they were meeting the authority's licensing standards which cover health and safety, accommodation, pay, transport and training.

 Employment agencies, labour providers and gangmasters who supply workers to the sectors listed below need a GLAA licence: